WhiteSky-Labs/splunk-connector/_posts/2018-04-23-release-notes.md

 * [Overview Documentation](http://whitesky-labs.github.io/splunk-connector/2018/04/23/splunk-connector/)
 * [Splunk SDK for Java Documentation](http://dev.splunk.com/view/java-sdk/SP-CAAAEFH)
 * API Documentation is available at [http://whitesky-labs.github.io/splunk-connector/apidocs](http://whitesky-labs.github.io/splunk-connector/apidocs)
 * Issues will be used to keep track of bugs, enhancements, or other requests.
-To submit an issue, go to the Issue tab on the Stripe Connector repository and create a new issue.
+To submit an issue, go to the Issue tab on the Splunk Connector repository and create a new issue.